vector-of-bool/bpt/docs/crs/libraries.rst

 Roots
 #####

-The `library root` is the directory in which the source files of a single library reside.
+The `CRS library root` is the directory in which the source files of a single library reside.
 CRS recognizes two top-level subdirectories within a library
 root: ``src/`` and ``include/``.
 A library root must contain one or both of these directories.
-Each directory is a `source root`.
+Each directory is a `CRS source root`.
 CRS does not impose any semantics on any other files in the library root.

 The following semantics apply, based on the presence of ``src/`` and/or